 You need to be on the register to be able to vote, you are NOT automatically registered even if you pay council tax.
 It can affect your credit rating if you are not registered to vote.

 The full register is used for elections, the prevention and detection of crime and checking applications for credit.
 It lists the names of everyone who is entitled to vote in the Harrogate Borough Council area.

 The open register is available for general sale and can be used for any purpose including commercial activities such as marketing.

-You can choose not to have your name showing on the open register permanently by completing the opt out form.
+You can choose not to have your name showing on the open register permanently.
+Please contact us using the enquiries form below.

 Who can register?

 You can register if you are 16 or over (but you cannot vote until you are 18).

 A British, Irish Republic or Commonwealth citizen, a citizen of a European Union country living in the UK or a citizen of the Channel Islands or Isle of Man living in the UK.